WhiteflagProtocol/whiteflag-api/docs/md/bitcoin.md

 For the purposes of (testing) Whiteflag, the same account, i.e. Bitcoin address, is reused.
-This is not a good practice for several reasons, such as anonimity.
+This is not a good practice for several reasons, such as anonymity.
 However, for Whiteflag it is necessary that different transactions can be linked to the same originator.
 Therefore, it is strongly recommended NOT to use the Whiteflag account for anything else, such as payments or transfers.